jima80525/markplates/README.md

 I'd like to add:

-* capturing the results of a shell command and inserting into the file
+* Capturing the results of a shell command and inserting into the file
 * ReadTheDocs documentation
-* Reasonable testing
+* Tox testing to cover several Py3 versions (Py2 support not planned at this point)
+* Pytest unit tests
 * Better examples
 * Packaging
 * Just about everything that would make this a package. :)